 Household Technology and Gadgets

 Gadgets are great but they often clutter up your worksurfaces, especially the cables and chargers.
-Box drawers are ideal for keeping them all tidy and out of sight but easily available.
+Small box drawers are ideal for keeping them all tidy and out of sight but easily available.

 Drawers versus Cupboards and Shelves